RIT Alumni are everywhere, and they are always so willing to help a fellow RIT student - and I'm so happy to be one of them now."

 Why did you decide to attend Saunders College of Business at RIT?

-Out of all of the colleges I visited in high school, Saunders was the only one that I felt the faculty and staff truly cared about the needs and success of each individual student.
-I remember being the last student in the room at both the Open House and Accepted Students Day that I attended - staying nearly an hour later than everyone else did, just talking about my interests and goals with the staff of Saunders.
-I had some great conversations with amazing people and couldn't imagine not interacting with these people even more.
-I remember being so happy talking with my mom afterwards and her saying “It sounds like you’ve made your decision.”
+Out of all of the colleges I visited in high school, Saunders was the only one that I felt the faculty and staff truly cared about each individual student's needs and success.
+I remember being the last student in the room at both the Open House and Accepted Students Day that I attended - staying nearly an hour later than everyone else did, just talking about my interests and goals with Saunders' staff.
+I had some great conversations with amazing people and couldn't imagine not interacting with them even more.
+I remember being so happy talking with my mom afterward and her saying, "It sounds like you've made your decision."